holtskinner/WebDev/README.md

 # CS2830
-Introduction to Internet, WWW, and Multimedia Systems
+## Introduction to Internet, WWW, and Multimedia Systems
+ Assignments and Final Project for Intro to Web Development Professor Justin Schuyler